thinktecture/relayserver/Documentation/en/3-installation.md

 ### RabbitMQ with Erlang execution environment

 The installation of RabbitMQ, which requires an installed Erlang execution environment, is detailed at [http://www.rabbitmq.com/install-windows.html](http://www.rabbitmq.com/install-windows.html) described.
-No deviating ports should be selected to avoid inconsistencies during the installation of the relay server.
+No deviating ports should be selected to avoid inconsistencies during the installation of the RelayServer.

 After the installation of Erlang and RabbitMQ, it is useful to activate the management web interface for RabbitMQ.
 Activation takes place in the RabbitMQ Command Prompt, which has been created by installing RabbitMQ in the program group of the same name in the Start menu.
 Please start with administrator rights.
 In the RabbitMQ Command Prompt, the following commands must be executed: